darksider01011/historian/README.md

 # historian.py
-historian.py is python script that use wayback library to check robots.txt and sitmap.xml history
+historian.py is python script that use wayback library to check robots.txt and sitemap.xml history

 ## options
 ```bash